See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: Should I ride on the right or left or middle of the street?

 Bike on the RIGHT.
 Pass on the LEFT.
-Stay as far right as practical and pass another cyclist only on the left.
-Use your voice and/or a bell to make others aware of your presence when passing.
+Stay as far right as practical and pass another cyclist only on the left, shouting “ON YOUR LEFT” as you approach another cyclist.
+Never pass on the right!
+A bell can also help make the cyclist ahead of you aware of your presence when passing.

 No drafting.
 Do not ride immediately behind another cyclist in their draft zone.
 Official USAT rules are to keep a minimum of three bike lengths behind the rider in front of you and three feet from a rider to the side of you.
 When passing, you have 15 seconds to pass through that zone.